What is Fucidin H Cream?

 This cream is a combination medicine used to treat skin conditions that have become infected.
 It contains two active ingredients, both of which having different functions.
 First, it contains an antibiotic (fusidic acid).
 This will treat the infection.
 The second ingredient, hydrocortisone, effectively reduces the associated inflammation and swelling.
 Treatment is available from The Independent Pharmacy following a simple online consultation.

 Fusidic acid is an antibiotic medicine.
 Antibiotics are used to treat bacterial infections by inhibiting the bacteria’s ability to multiply.
 Fusidic acid doesn’t actively kill the bacteria itself.
 However, once their ability to multiply has been hindered, the remaining bacteria will either die off or be killed by the body’s immune system.
-When skin conditions, such as eczema or dermatitis become infected, creams containing fusidic acid will provide effective treatment.
+When skin conditions, such as eczema or dermatitis become infected, creams containing fusidic acid will provide effective treatment and relief.

 Hydrocortisone belongs to a group of medicines called corticosteroids.
 When skin comes into contact with an irritant or allergen, it can result in inflammation.
 This is caused by a chemical release within the body that causes the blood vessels in the affected area to dilate (widen).
 This results in the surrounding skin becoming sore, itchy, and painful.
 Corticosteroids, such as hydrocortisone, inhibits the body’s inflammation response by reducing the aforementioned chemical release.
 Hydrocortisone is a mild corticosteroid compared to alternatives, such as betamethasone.